steder/presta/README.rst

 Next up we'll install our Python packages (Again we're assuming you have the ability to run ``pip`` without ``sudo``)::

-  $ pip install --requirements requirements.txt
+  $ pip install --requirements requirements_dev.txt

 Last but not least you'll want to go ahead and configure RabbitMQ::